The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Where is the potion?

   * Optimally, we would prefer not to use a potion in the opener but we will have to based on certain fight timings or mechanics.
 I will go more into the potion windows below.
-  * If you need to use a potion, you can use either 3s on pre-pull or weave it late after the first Gibbet/Gallows.
+  * If you need to use a potion, you can use either 3s on pre-pull with <2.47 GCD or use it after Shadow of Death with a GCD >2.47.
-* Why is Arcane Circle so Early?
+* Why does my GCD affect where I should weave Arcane Circle ?

-  * The main advantage of the first GCD Arcane Circle is that we don’t clip Plentiful Harvest.
-If you are able to, without clipping Plentiful Harvest, you can position the Arcane Circle after the first Soul Slice for a minor DPS gain.
+  * If your GCD is >2.47 you can use PH two GCD's after early weaving Arcane Circle without clipping your GCD.
+However with a GCD faster than 2.48 you will be clipping PH which is why you would want to use it one GCD earlier instead.
 * Where is Harvest Moon?

   * Harvest Moon would only replace a 520 potency ability in this opener and would ultimately shift Gluttony further down the timeline, potentially pushing it more quickly out of buff windows.
 Harvest Moon will have a better space in a future buff window, or for a disengage.